webappsforengineers/wa4e-v2/reports/report_phase2.md

 automated tests.

 ### General improvements
-Along with addressing style concerns this block of work sees many of the dependencies and build path versions increased this is essential maintenance of the site.
-We also add a git actions to publish the site via GitHub and which will eventually define the integration testing using the batch testing framework and unit tests that are to be developed in the future.
+As essential maintenance we address style concerns and make general UI improvements, as well as incrementing the versions of the site and build path dependencies.
+We also add a Git Actions script which automates the publication of the site via GitHub.
+This automation will eventually include the integration testing using the batch testing framework described above and the unit tests that are to be developed in the future.